256dpi/fire/README.md

 Filters can be activated using the `/foos?filter[field]=bar` query parameter while sorting can be specified with the `/foos?sort=field` (ascending) or `/foos?sort=-field` (descending) query parameter.

+More information about filter and sorting can be found here: <http://jsonapi.org/format/#fetching-sorting>.

 ### To One Relationships

 Fields of the type `bson.ObjectId` or `*bson.ObjectId` can be marked as to one relationships using the `fire:"name:type"` struct tag: